awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-reads.md

 + Create an RDS for MySQL DB instance using one of these DB instance classes\.
 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 + Modify an existing RDS for MySQL DB instance to use one of these DB instance classes\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-RDS Optimized Reads is available in all AWS Regions where one or more of these DB instance classes are supported, except for China \(Beijing\) and China \(Ningxia\)\.
+RDS Optimized Reads is available in all AWS Regions where one or more of these DB instance classes are supported\.
 For information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 DB instance class availability differs for AWS Regions\.
 To determine whether a DB instance class is supported in a specific AWS Region, see [Determining DB instance class support in AWS Regions](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.RegionSupport)\.